mssgill/lsst-dm-stack-dox/processccd.rst

 IsrTask performs instrument signature removal on an exposure following these overall steps:

-- Detects saturation, apply overscan correction, bias subtraction, dark and flat
+- Detects saturation, apply overscan correction, bias subtraction, dark correction and flat-fielding
 - Performs CCD assembly
 - Masks known bad pixels
 - Interpolates over defects, saturated pixels and all NaNs
 - Provides a preliminary WCS

-Functions the code is capable of handling, though not all are used, depending on an image (alphabetical order):
+Functions the code is capable of handling, though not all are used, depending on an image (in alphabetical order):

 - Bias
 - Brighter fatter correction: